-Remember, buttons can add professional polish and make our dashboard easier to use but the opposite is true as well.
+Remember, buttons can add professional polish and make our dashboard easier to use, but the opposite is true as well.
 I am sure you all have had the experience of using a non-optimal interface where you were confused by poorly designed buttons!
-Think about your user here, it’s less about fancy design tricks and way more about what is going to help them understand what happens if they click your button.
+Think about your users here; it’s less about fancy design tricks and way more about what is going to help them understand what happens if they click your button.

 Figma is Powerful But Different

 Start with the text your button will display.
-Keep it simple and remember you are wanting to make it clear as to what the action will be by clicking.
+Keep it simple, and remember you want to make it clear as to what the action will be by clicking.
 Format the text by using the Text controls on the far right of the interface and choose a font that is easy to read.